SylvainGuieu/AUM_DAW/README.md

 > **Why does Loopy pro AUV3 are not instantiated directly in AUM ?**

 Good question.
 This is because AUM cannot receive MIDI clock in (at least in 2022-09-07).
 In other word AUM cannot follow the song position mastered by Xequence 2.
-But Audiobus can and can transfer this to Loopy pro AUV3 instances.
+But Audiobus can and it transfer this to Loopy pro AUV3 instances.

 Each instances of Loopy pro has several clips (3 linear, 2 loops) for a good start.
 One can remove or add on the go.
-The clips are supposed to represent a take or par of the song for the same audio instrument (voice, drum , guitar, ...).
+The clips are supposed to represent a take or part of the song for the same audio instrument (voice, drum , guitar, ...).

 Clips are placed inside the Loopy Pro Sequencer following the song timeline mastered by Xequence and though Audio Bus.
-The Loopy Pro sequencer can be use also to punch in and out a recording by drawing an empty clip inside the sequencer.
+The Loopy Pro sequencer can be use also to punch in and out a record by drawing an empty clip inside the sequencer.

 ![](src/IMG_0588.PNG)